grpc/proposal/A88-xds-data-error-handling.md

 unconditionally use them if they are present.

-When we receive an error for a given resource, we will cancel the resource timer, if any, and report the error to the watchers' `OnDataError()` methods.
+When we receive an error for a given resource, we will cancel the resource timer, if any, and report the error to the watchers' `OnServerDataError()` methods.

 In the XdsClient cache, when we receive an error for a resource, we will